What to expect:

 There are multiple guidelines available for obesity management,

-Each category may offer different levels of weight loss.3
+category can offer different levels of weight loss.3

 Scope of application